We’re dipping into our archives today, with a piece that still rings true, as it’s still quite rare to read about PMS and adventure. – Ed.

 In an e-mail, she assured me that I was not alone-that this is something many female climbers deal with.
 “It’s possible to navigate all that,” she says.
 “It’s just not necessarily easy, and there’s not much written about it, because of how charged the gender issues around climbing are.”

 So how exactly should we go about navigating it?

-Surfer and filmmaker Leah Dawson said in a recent interview, “As a woman, I’m learning when to go in the sea, and when to stay out…When our intuition says, ‘Nope, not feeling it today,’ it’s usually a sign to stay out, especially if it’s at the beginning of our cycle.
+Surfer and filmmaker Leah Dawson said in an interview, “As a woman, I’m learning when to go in the sea, and when to stay out…When our intuition says, ‘Nope, not feeling it today,’ it’s usually a sign to stay out, especially if it’s at the beginning of our cycle.
 This is the time for rest and rejuvenation for the body, and most of my injuries I have had while surfing have come in/around my cycle.
 Listening to ourselves is vital as we adventure in the sea.”

 That sounds wise.
 But climbing in the mountains is a different story.
 Climbing icon Steph Davis knows a little bit about it.
 “I’ve noticed feeling abnormally cold-not nice when climbing, lacking power when climbing or in the gym, sometimes being irrationally scared on lead, and any combination thereof,” she blogged in 2011.
 She admits to the appeal of escaping alone into the backcountry with her dog for a few days each month, and even ponders whether hormonal changes could have affected her first ACL tear.

 Davis explains, “I’ve noticed that if I’m in an extreme situation (for example, freeing El Cap in a day-no joke, talk about bad timing), I’m able to use mind over matter and not be held back by those side effects.
 Which is pretty interesting, not because the effects of PMS are any less powerful, but because it shows just how much more powerful the mind can be.”